Vincent Figgins: Politics

 His opponent, Mr Figgins [visited pot-houses where] it was a constant practice to sing songs of the most beastly and indecent description...songs that would almost make humanity shudder and yet these songs were allowed and applauded, and his opponent, Mr. Figgins, sat and laughed at them until his old rotten teeth almost dropped out of his head.
 He [Mr. Hunt] had heard that songs were sung at these houses that would not be tolerated by the lowest prostitutes that visited the Finish...[In response] Mr. Figgins never appeared before them with so much pleasure.
 It was an honour to him to have the abuse of this shameless fellow.
 (Loud murmuring and hisses.)
 After some considerable time, he proceeded, and accused Mr. Hunt of having turned away his own wife, and of having seduced the wife of Colonel Vince.–(Cries of "Off, off!")
 Mr. Hunt was infirm in talent as in virtue, and would they think of sending a detestable adulterer to represent them?...Mr.
 Hunt [said that] as to Mr. Figgins' attack regarding the female alluded to, it was a mere cowardly attack on a woman.
 Mr. Figgins asked if it were not true!
 Mr. Hunt replied that such a question was never put in any other Court than the Spanish Inquisition.
 As to Mr. Figgins ever being guilty of such an offence–why no man would ever suspect him; the very appearance of the man was a denial to the charge.

 The article reported that "a good deal more personal altercation" followed.

 Ultimately Cobbett withdrew before the election and Hunt lost; Cobbett's contemporary biographer Robert Huish claimed that "from the beginning of the meeting to the end it was one tissue of abuse uttered against Hunt and Cobbett [while Figgins and his allies] received from the two sturdy radicals some heavy blows...it is scarcely necessary to remark that neither of the radicals was successful...Mr.
 Hunt soon saw that he was no great favourite with the good people of that part of the city."
 Figgins came eighth in the poll and was one of the sixteen elected out of eighteen candidates; Hunt came last.
 Hunt's campaign attracted considerable attention, and a book was published the following year anthologising the events of the campaign "which has excited considerable interest in the public mind of the City."

-Figgins also reportedly advised in a meeting of 4 October 1827 against sending nightwatchmen out patrol and supported the traditional approach that they waited in watchboxes, because (speech again reported):
+Figgins also reportedly advised in a meeting of 4 October 1827 against sending nightwatchmen out on patrol and supported the traditional approach that they waited in watchboxes, because (speech again reported):